 Bonum Bank operates as the central credit institution for the banks of the amalgamation, arranging funding from the capital markets for the member banks.
-During 2023 the operating model and the pricing model of the POP Bank Groups internal funding was clarified and simplified.
-In July, Bonum Bank issued a five-year directed bond of EUR 50 million within its EUR 750 million bond programme.
+In April, Bonum Bank issued a five-year directed bond of EUR 50 million within its EUR 750 million bond programme and in November repaid EUR 30 million bond.
 Bonum Bank also acquired funding by issuing short-term certificates of deposit under its EUR 250 million certificates of deposit programme and by accepting money market deposits.
-During 2023, Bonum Bank also executed interest rate swaps as part of its interest rate risk management.
-Bonum Bank is responsible for managing of the liquidity puffer (LCR portfolio) of the amalgamation.
-During the reporting period Bonum Bank made material investments in LCR eligible assets and assets eligible as central bank collateral on behalf of the member banks.
+During 2024, Bonum Bank centrally manages derivatives used for interest rate hedging for the POP Bank amalgamation.
+Bank is responsible for managing of the liquidity puffer (LCR portfolio) of the amalgamation.